bihealth/sodar-core-legacy/docs/source/integration.rst

 to set up your Django site.

 .. warning::
-   Currently, SODAR Projectroles only supports Django 1.11.x, while the latest versions of Cookiecutter set up Django 2.0.x by default.
+   Currently, SODAR Core only supports Django 1.11.x, while the latest versions of Cookiecutter set up Django 2.0.x by default.
 It is strongly recommended to use Django 1.11 LTS for time being.
 Compatibility with 2.0 and upwards is not guaranteed!
 Integration into a
    `1.11 release<https://github.com/pydanny/cookiecutter-django/releases/tag/1.11.10>`_
    of cookiecutter-django has been tested and verified to be working.